vaishali498/Major-Project/README.md

-# 🌾 Farmers Marketplace
+# 🌾 Farmigo – Connecting Farmers to Buyers

-A full-stack web platform that connects farmers directly with buyers, eliminating the need for middlemen.
-Farmers can list their products, and buyers can browse, search, and contact sellers directly.
-The platform ensures fair pricing and easy access to local produce.
+**Farmigo** is a full-stack web application designed to bridge the gap between local farmers and consumers.
+The platform enables farmers to list their fresh produce while allowing buyers to browse, search, and connect with sellers—eliminating the need for middlemen and promoting fair trade.

 ---